| |

 fuel optimism of the 1960s.
 It was the

-Reformation that did for them.
-Suddenly, fixtures
+Reformation that did for the churches.
+Suddenly,

-and fittings were foolish, vainglorious and
+fixtures and fittings were foolish, vainglorious

-superstitious things.
-The preaching of the Word
+and superstitious things.
+The preaching of the

 logic, and several centuries of neglect set in.